 - Go through the agenda for the day

 - Follow-up on corrective actions from Stage 1

-- Ideally, you start with the key processes (sales, purchasing, operations, design and development).
+- Ideally, you start with the key processes (sales & marketing procedure, purchasing, operations, design and development).
 This is because they might take very long to complete.

 - For larger organizations, we are going to divide the company into smaller companies.
 In the sense, that the each of the department would have their system on how they, for example, handle complaints.

 - Note at the end of the audit, we are going to have a ‘wash up meeting’ to discuss any non-conformities, or any concerns they might have.

 - Note that for auditor with more than 1 day, we are going to do a feedback meeting at the end of each day